 What is the Life Script?

-But overall, we’re all taught that we need to follow some variation of this script.
+These tiny variations give us the illusion of choice, but overall, we’re all taught to follow some variation of this script.

 The Life Script is Wrong

-There are billions of people on this planet, and I doubt any two share the exact same hopes, dreams, opinions, ideas and aspirations.
-We’re all unique, and that’s ok!
-That’s what makes us human!
+There are billions of people on this planet.
+No two people share the exact same hopes, dreams, opinions, ideas, and aspirations.

-Happiness Vs Security
+Happiness Vs. Security

-A parent’s goal is to set their child off free into the world and to not have to worry about them.
-So of course, they are going to push the route that leads to the greatest security.
+A parent’s goal is to put their child off into the world without worrying about them.
+So, of course, they will push the route that leads to the most security.

-And in our world, having financial security comes from working a soul-crushing job.
-Or getting married.
-So that’s what we push our youth into.
+And in our world, having financial security comes from working a soul-crushing job or getting married.

 Why Focus on Women?